TheFunEmbargo/knowledge/concepts/software_development.md

 * Review - Assign reivewer to PR (If this column grows unmanagable then split into: Ready for Review, In Review )
 * Complete - done!

+#### Updating Tickets

+At the end of your workday update the ticket with a comment indicating progress, tagging those whose input is required eg for review.
+In doing so you have:
+* Transparency on work
+* Colleagues are notified and can asynchronously action your needs
+* Standup is quicker being simply a nod to each ticket's comment

 ### Meetings